farmassistX/farmassist-iot-device-simulator/index.md

 ### Customize the simulator

 - You need to add your Realtime Database URL into the configuration node.
 You can find the URL in the Realtime Database section of your Firebase console.
-The configuration node :gear: is located at the third option in the right panel.
+The configuration node is located at the third option in the right panel.
 - Double-click `Add Firebase` node to configure your Firebase URL and set the child path to where the telemetry data is stored in the database.
 Also, there are several methods for you to write data into Realtime Database, for example, `set`, `push` or `update`.
 The default method in the JSON file is `update`.
 - Remember to click "Deploy" to save your configurations.
 - Open the dashboard, and use the sliders to select the range of the telemetry data you would want to send.